U.S. stock investors try to manage volatility with covered calls

-NEW YORK (Reuters) - Surging U.S. stock-market volatility ahead of the earnings season is leading traders to lock in some gains in some big-cap companies that recently hit all-time highs, strategists said on Wednesday.
+NEW YORK, Jan 14 (Reuters) - Surging U.S. stock-market volatility ahead of the earnings season is leading traders to lock in some gains in some big-cap companies that recently hit all-time highs, strategists said on Wednesday.

 As a result, some investors are selling “out-of-the-money” call options in big names that have recently hit all-time highs as a way of collecting some income as the market hits a rough path.
 The seller of a call option charges a premium to give the buyer the right to buy a stock at a certain price by a specific date.